neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 When prompted, choose:

-- `Empty` when prompted on how to start the new project.
+- `Empty` when asked how to start the new project.
-- `Yes` when prompted if plan to write Typescript.
+- `Yes` when asked if you plan to write Typescript.
-- `Strict` when prompted how strict Typescript should be.
+- `Strict` when asked how strict Typescript should be.
 - `Yes` when prompted to install dependencies.
 - `Yes` when prompted to initialize a git repository.

-Once that’s done, you can move into the project directory and start the app:
+Once that’s done, change the project directory and start the app:

 ```bash
 cd my-app